Nazeeefa/Dinoflagellates/data.md

     * fastq.gz files - downloaded between 20-21 March

-To-do:

- - Symbolic Links with new names (original files in Data fastq) and linked files in Analysis fastq
+Note: Symbolic Links with new names (original files in Data fastq) and linked files in Analysis fastq
- - Run fastqc analyses in Analysis folder ("fastqc")
- - Run multiQC